krogge-obando/globalfMRI_anx_proj/README.md

 - FSL version 6.0.5.1

-FSL is a neuroimaging software that was used to derive our network components thorugh its function *melodic* which conducts independent component analysis.
+FSL is a neuroimaging software that was used to derive our network components thorugh its function *melodic* which conducts a group independent component analysis.
 We also used it to identify significant brain clusters that relate our global components using the function *fslrandomise*

 - Matlab version 2024a